01 of 16

 13 of 16

-A mature tree in the corner of a yard in Sherman Oaks, California, became part of a raised flagstone patio.
+A mature tree in the corner of this peaceful yard in Sherman Oaks, California, became part of a raised flagstone patio.
 Designed by SCA-LARC, the space is also used for a portable barbecue and keeps the space from getting soggy or neglected.
 Tying it all together are paths of flagstone pavers that edge the garden borders and direct the flow of traffic throughout the yard.Continue to 14 of 16 below.

 14 of 16